Popular Plasma

 Massless Speakers Part 4

-Plasma tweeters of the 70's, Corona Acoustic and Hill Plasmatronic
+Plasma tweeters of the 70s, Corona Acoustic and Hill Plasmatronics

-A previous reseller of the Ionovac in Germany, Otto Braun, created an updated plasma tweeter in 1978.
-His company Corona Acoustic developed the Corona type 314-514.
-Again a slight misnomer as this was a plasma tweeter and not a corona based speaker, but close.
+A previous reseller of the Ionovac in Germany, Otto Braun (1928-2020), created an updated plasma tweeter in 1978.
+His company Corona Acoustic developed the Corona types 314-514.
+Again a slight misnomer as this was a glow discharge plasma tweeter and not a corona discharge based speaker.
 It is similar to the Ionovac in that a plasma is created in a quartz tube which is horn loaded and driven by local circuitry at the rear.
 Their description of its operation differs from what may be found here for plasma tweeters as it doesn't include any thermal characteristics in the explanation, it is described more closely to an ion wind speaker.
-That doesn't quite fit but we can agree to disagree as these devices are difficult to classify.
+That doesn't quite fit the physics but we can agree to disagree as these devices are difficult to classify.

 Lansche Corona